 Her payment is stolen out of her purse, and the scene skips to Goucem, with a couple boxes of pizza, sitting with the restaurant owners after closing.
 Goucem is in shock and asks to use the phone.
 She does not have a cell phone.
 She either cannot afford one or else does not want one in order to protect herself from potential terrorist operations toward her.
 Or both.

 When Goucem leaves the apartment she puts on a body cover, an elegant type of long poncho and a hijab, over her club dress.
-At the club she plays pool…by herself.
+At the club she plays pool by herself.
 She meets a man there and they hook up in some sort of weird empty warehouse by the sea.
-The man respects her and asks to see her again.
+The man asks to see her again.
 She rebuffs him.

-Also pursuing Goucem is the sweet and understanding (as well as handsome) Samir, who stops by her work fairly often only to ask her banal questions about passports and photos.
+Also pursuing Goucem is the sweet and understanding Samir, who stops by her work fairly often only to ask her banal questions about passports and photos.
 Samir admires Goucem’s spirit, though of course she treats him terribly because of how the surgeon lover, is treating her.
 Goucem is also earnestly afraid to lose Aniss because he seems like a protector in an insecure world.
-But the reality is that financially, psychologically, and emotionally Goucem would be better off without Aniss.
-It just doesn’t feel that way to her.

 Goucem’s father has passed away at the age of 51, and she and her mother never discuss why.
 They visit the grave of the father- and on the way to the headstone, they pass a man with a beard and Papicha becomes afraid, that he recognizes her.
 The reason for this fear is due to Goucem and Papicha laying low from terrorists because Papicha used to be a dancer.
 It is implied they have moved from the suburbs after the death of the father, to a small apartment in the city, to avoid notice and survive.

 Goucem confronts the bearded man directly, asking him if he recognizes her mother.
 He does not.
-Also, when Goucem and Papicha first leave their apartment complex to visit the deceased father, with flowers, Goucem sees Aniss’s car and says, “Aniss!” and begins to chase the vehicle.
+Also, when Goucem and Papicha first leave their apartment complex to visit the deceased father, with flowers, Goucem sees Aniss’s car.
+She cries, “Aniss!” and begins to chase the vehicle.
 The car never stops.
 Then, Goucem gets to deal with the further dignity of being drilled by her mother as to whether that really was Aniss’s car.

 The only friend in Goucem’s life is Fifi.
 The prostitute next door.
 Fifi’s character takes the whole, whore with a heart of gold cliché to another higher note.
-Fifi is well read, educated, wealthy, or at least well off, and politically powerful due to her independent use of money within the local community of women.
 Fifi protects Goucem, by listening to Goucem and caring.

-Then Goucem does something horrible and stupid.
-She is bored, after a fight with her mother over how to handle their lives, and she enters Fifi’s room.
-She goes through Fifi’s client’s clothes, while Fifi and him are in the bath.
+Then Goucem is bored, after a fight with her mother over how to handle their lives, and she enters Fifi’s room.
+She goes through Fifi’s client’s clothes, while Fifi and he are in the bath.
 Goucem steals the client’s gun and leaves.

 Perhaps Goucem is jealous of Fifi.
 Goucem is sometimes spoken to as a whore by her mother, and treated like one by her lover, while she is trying to make a non sexual related living.
-These mental undertones might have also lead to Goucem taking the gun.
+These mental undertones might have lead to Goucem taking the gun.
 The gun gives Goucem a sense of empowerment.
 When Fifi states her client is missing his gun and he wants it back Goucem says nothing.
-Fifi knows, that she might be in huge trouble for the loss of the gun, but continues on, in her usual caring manner.

 Aniss’s son tells Goucem as she is leaving Aniss’s apartment complex, not to come there anymore, and to do it at the hospital.
 Goucem tells the son, she is more than happy to point out to Aniss that his son is homosexual.
 This stops the son from being more of a jerk than he would be otherwise.